Bring the Boys Back Home: Film appearance

 In the film, the song is sung by a large choir, without Waters' lead vocal.
 It is also expanded, with an extended vamp on the subdominant before repetition of the full four-line lyric.

 "Bring the Boys Back Home" is about not letting war, or careers, overshadow family relationships or leave children neglected.
 This is symbolised in the film, in which the protagonist, Pink, is seen as a young boy at a train station.
 The station is filled with soldiers returning from war, their loved ones happy to greet them.
 But though he wanders around in vain, there is no one for Pink to embrace, as his father did not make it home alive.
 The happy crowd sings an exultant tune, "Bring the Boys Back Home", but the song ends abruptly on a minor chord as Pink suddenly realises he is alone.
 The crowd of reunited families then vanish.
 As the last notes die away, we see his embittered and alienated adulthood.
-Memories of events that drove Pink to isolation begin to recur in a loop: The teacher from "Another Brick in the Wall", the operator from "Young Lust", and the groupie from "One of My Turns", Pink's manager knocking and yelling out, "Time to go!" (to play a concert) and insane laughter are also mixed into the closing seconds, concluding with the ominous voice from "Is There Anybody Out There?", reverberating slowly into silence, and segueing into "Comfortably Numb" as Pink’s manager bursts through the door finding Pink unconscious from an overdose.
+Memories of events that drove Pink to isolation begin to recur in a loop: The teacher from "Another Brick in the Wall", the operator from "What Shall We Do Now?", and the groupie from "One of My Turns", Pink's manager knocking and yelling out, "Time to go!" (to play a concert) and insane laughter are also mixed into the closing seconds, concluding with the ominous voice from "Is There Anybody Out There?", reverberating slowly into silence, and segueing into "Comfortably Numb" as Pink’s manager bursts through the door finding Pink unconscious from an overdose.